 Lessons are taught experientially, and the arts and storytelling are integral to all academic instruction.
 Students learn to find beauty in learning, in the world, and in each other.

-Our middle school curriculum and programs are designed specifically to meet the unique emotional and social needs of young adolescents while continuing to stimulate the feeling lives of students.
+Our middle school curriculum and programs are designed specifically to meet young adolescents' unique emotional and social needs while continuing to stimulate the feeling lives of students.

 Students’ awakening intellects are ready for the beginnings of critical and objective thinking, knowledge of cause and effect, and more refined observation, which they experience in academic main lesson blocks, with themes such as the Renaissance, physics, and the history of algebra.
 Their budding emotional lives blossom through positive and concrete modes of expression, which include the study and writing of poetry, literature, and biographies.
 They experience a dynamic interplay of knowledge of self and the world as they engage in a wide variety of arts – from painting, sculpting, and song to the annual production of a class play.